ArneBinder/DTAMetadata/documentation/diary_arne.md

 2015-01-19
- o imported database dump from server (khan) into local database dtadb_khan_utf8 o all child volumes are linked in it's multi volume. still to do: enable editing!
+ o imported database dump from server (khan) into local database dtadb_khan_utf8 o all child volumes are linked in it's multi volume. still to do: enable editing! o Hint: to get object data in twig template, e.g: form.vars.value.getPublication().getTitleString() o added links to all entries which are objects in table view

+2015-01-22
+ o implemented convertion of Book <-> Volume o got new database dumps (mysql and postgres) from Frank.
+Not yet imported!

  TODO:
  o Tab-Constraint DONE